-- 1. A First-Class Honours degree from a Scottish university is a pre-requisite for consideration for Scholarships.
-This First Class Honours degree must be in a subject related to the field of the proposed doctoral studies.
+- 1. A First-Class Honours degree from an eligible Scottish university/Higher Education Institution (HEI) is a prerequisite for consideration for Scholarships.
+This First-Class Honours degree must be in a subject related to the field of the proposed doctoral studies.
 Alongside existing graduates, final year undergraduate students expecting to achieve a First-Class Honours degree are also eligible for nomination.
-Please note that no exemptions are made to this requirement and nominations for students who do not hold a First Class Undergraduate Honours degree will not be accepted, except in faculties which do not award Honours, e.g. Medicine, where the equivalent standard will be expected. - 2.
-Where an award is made in advance of graduation, it will be conditional on obtaining a First Class Honours degree. - 3.
-A student who has already commenced study for a research degree (MPhil, PhD or equivalent) is not eligible. - 4.
-The candidate must be nominated by the prospective supervisor of the PhD project and can only be submitted for consideration for a Carnegie or Caledonian PhD Scholarship by one Scottish university. - 5.
-The number of submissions per Scottish university is subject to a quota (announced annually by the Trust).
-Each university must select its preferred candidates, according to its quota, in sufficient time to permit submission of the online application and endorsement forms ahead of the Trust's deadline.
+Please note that no exemptions are made to this requirement and nominations for students who do not hold a First-Class Undergraduate Honours degree will not be accepted, except in faculties which do not award Honours, e.g. Medicine, where the equivalent standard will be expected. - 2.
+Where an award is made in advance of graduation, it will be conditional on obtaining a First-Class Honours degree. - 3.
+Students who have already commenced study for a research degree (MPhil, PhD or equivalent) are not eligible to apply for a Scholarship. - 4.
+The candidate must be nominated by the prospective supervisor of their PhD project and can only be submitted for consideration for a Carnegie or Caledonian PhD Scholarship by one eligible Scottish university/HEI. - 5.
+The number of submissions per (eligible) Scottish university/HEI is subject to a quota (announced annually by the Trust).
+Each eligible Institution must select its preferred candidates, according to its quota, in sufficient time to permit submission of the online application and endorsement forms ahead of the Trust's deadline.
 The current quota for nominations is available in the appendix to these Regulations.